 It’s already time for our Thrift Store Décor Project!
-It sort of snuck up on me this month, so I dug this floor lamp chandelier project out of the back of the garage and got busy finishing it.
+It sort of snuck up on me this month, so I challenged myself to get this floor lamp solar light feature done!

 I looked and looked for the perfect chandelier, but couldn’t find one.
-Then this little beaut fell into my lap.
+Then this little beauty fell into my lap.
 My neighbor Rodney was getting rid of it and asked me if I wanted it.
 It would be perfect for my floor lamp solar light feature!

 After I checked to see if it would work with the thrift store floor lamp I got busy gutting it—taking all the wiring out of the chandelier.
 It’s fairly easy using some needle nosed pliers to snip the wires and pull them out of the arms of the chandelier.

-To see how it was really going to look, I needed to paint the two items to match.
+To see how the floor lamp solar light was really going to look, I needed to paint the two items to match.
 I used Krylon Metallic Spray Paint.
 If you look closely at the chandelier, it may look a little different.
 I removed the bottom portion and used some of it and part of the top of the floor lamp to change up the top a little.
 It was a lot of trial and error to get the pieces to match up.

 See how the chandelier will rest right on top of the old floor lamp?
 All of that took place LAST March!
 Then it sat in the garage until this past weekend.